ercexpo/ResearchTube/UNINSTALL.md

 </h1>

 ## Thank you!
 Thank you for participating in the ResearchTube study.
-You are seeing this page **either** because you manually uninstalled the ResearchTube extension **or** bexause you completed the 4-week ResearchTube study
+You are seeing this page **either** because you manually uninstalled the ResearchTube extension **or** bexause you completed the 4-week ResearchTube study.

 **1. If you manually uninstalled the ResearchTube extension**
 - You dropped out of the study and data collected from you will be deleted